-After the launch of the Environment Centre it wasn’t long before its founding members were hard at work on their first campaign.
+After the launch of the Environment Centre on the 22 July, 1991 it wasn’t long before its founding members were hard at work on their first campaign.
 It was to be the first of many successes.

-- the expansion of Lucas Heights Waste Depot as Sydney’s ‘Megatip’, 1992;
+- the expansion of Lucas Heights Waste Depot as Sydney’s ‘Megatip’, 1992

-- the Metromix proposal to mine huge quantities of off-shore sand near Botany Bay, Cronulla and Marley, 1994;
+- the Metromix proposal to mine huge quantities of sand off-shore from Botany Bay, Cronulla and the Royal National Park, 1994

-- siting of Sydney’s second airport at Holsworthy, 1997;
+- siting of Sydney’s second airport at Holsworthy, 1997

-- a co-generation plant at Kurnell that would have damaged Botany Bay, 1998;
+- a co-generation plant at Kurnell that would have damaged Botany Bay, 1998

 - construction of the M6 which would split the Shire in two